RustyJuggling

 This is because y1 with Ym together is equal to Y1.
 The +1 goes to both terms, the -p goes to just the last one.

-It is possible to encode all three essential variables into a single digit, meaning that it is possible to notate with no regard for order.
+It is possible to encode the most essential variables into a single digit, meaning that it is possible to notate with no regard for order.

 Siteswap takes each y of a sequence and makes it (y+Lp).
 Turns out you can take a similar step with x.
 The first conversion works (ie. you can retrieve both of the original components) because y is always less than p.
 Never greater than or equal, because then you could subtract the period.
 Well, x is always less than or equal to the period.
 Because x is allowed one number higher than y, we can turn (y+Lp) into (y+Lp)+x(p+1).
 So then, 441 can be called 8gc.
 Or 8cg.
 Or cg8.
 Or literally any other combination of those three characters.